superguaricho/foxdot-mode/README.md

    You must hear a simple sound.
 If you don't hear it, something is wrong, there is a problem with SuperCollider configuration or your audio system.

-<b>(3)</b> Install FoxDot quark, evaluating the following line in *SCLang:Workspace*
+<b>(3)</b> Install FoxDot quark, evaluating the following line in \*SCLang:Workspace\*
 buffer:

     Quarks.install("FoxDot")

 Recompile the SuperCollider class library:

+    Alt-x sclang-recompile

 <b>(4)</b> Start FoxDot.
-In *SCLang:Workspace*, evaluate the following line:
+In \*SCLang:Workspace\*, evaluate the following line:

     FoxDot.start

 SuperCollider is now listening for messages from FoxDot.

 <b>(5)</b> Install Emacs FoxDot mode.
-Clone the foxdot-mode project from git in some directory as "\~/.emacs.d" or any directory in "load-path" list.
-For example, from the command line, you can create a directory as "\~/.emacs.d/site-lisp/" (mkdir ~/.emacs.d/site-lisp), move to that directory (cd ~/.emacs.d/site-lisp), and clone the repository:
+Clone the foxdot-mode project from git in some directory like "\~/.emacs.d" or any directory in "load-path" list.
+For example, from the command line, you can create a directory like "\~/.emacs.d/site-lisp/" (mkdir ~/.emacs.d/site-lisp), move to that directory (cd ~/.emacs.d/site-lisp), and clone the repository:

    $ git clone https://github.com/superguaricho/foxdot-mode